 Credit card debt interest payments can get expensive fast.
-If you’re not careful they can claim a significant portion of your monthly income, and create a boatload of stress.
+If you’re not careful, credit cards can claim a significant portion of your monthly income and create a boatload of stress.

 What is credit card debt?

-Credit card debt is a type of unsecured consumer debt accrued by failing to pay off your credit card.
+Credit card debt is a type of debt accrued by failing to pay off your credit card.
 Most consumer credit cards have a grace period wherein there is no interest charged on the debt if the balance is paid in full.
+This is an incentive that credit card issuers use to get consumers to sign up.
 However, if you don’t pay off your balance in full, it will begin to bear interest.
-And the high interest rates on credit card accounts that make this one of the worst types of debt to incur.
+High interest rates on credit card accounts make this one of the worst types of debt to incur.

 Users are often enticed to sign up for credit accounts with promises of high balances or rewards and then encouraged to make only small minimum monthly payments.
-Over time, this behavior will build a growing balance of debt, and the interest owed will skyrocket.
+Over time, your credit card account can build a growing balance of debt, and the interest owed will skyrocket.
+This is the downside that the credit card issuer doesn’t explain.
 Paying down the debt can be difficult due to climbing balances, compounding interest, and growing monthly payments.

 If you think that you’re the only person who is drowning in credit card debt, think again.
 According to figures from the U.S. Census Bureau and the U.S. Federal Reserve, the total outstanding revolving debt in the United States was $1.045 trillion in January 2019.
 That’s even higher than the credit debt carried during the 2008 Recession.

-An alarming Pew study found that 54% of Americans spend more than they earn every month.
-It’s no surprise that 48% of credit card users make only the minimum payment on their credit cards every month.
+An alarming Pew study found that 54 percent of Americans spend more than they earn every month.
+It’s no surprise that 48 percent of credit card users make only the minimum payment on their credit cards every month.
 The result?
 The average American household has a whopping $6,354 in credit card debt (source).

-In the past decade alone, the amount of credit card debt held by the average American has increased by over 50%.
+In the past decade alone, the average American amount of credit card debt has increased by over 50 percent.
 As people in this country become more heavily indebted, many reach a breaking point and seek answers on how to pay off credit card debt.

-How soon should you pay off your credit card debts?
+How soon should you pay off your credit card debt?

-Unless you’re sitting on other debts with higher interest rates, paying off credit card debt should be your top priority.
+Unless you’re sitting on other debt with higher interest rates, paying off credit card debt should be your top priority.

 If you carry a high revolving balance of consumer debt, you’re spending an incredible amount of your disposable income each month on interest charges alone.
 This is far beyond the value of the goods and services that you originally used the credit cards to purchase.
-If you aren’t paying your bills on time, you’ll also incur late charges — anywhere from $10 to $40 per month.
+If you aren’t paying your bills on time, you’ll also incur late charges.

 How can you get out of credit card debt fast?

-First, decide how soon you’d like to have your debt fully paid off, and figure out how much you’d have to pay each month to reach that goal.
-A minimum monthly payment will never get you to this milestone.
-Use an online calculator to determine the payment on your balance and current interest rate over the course of the next twelve months.
+First, decide how soon you’d like to have your debt fully paid off and figure out how much you’d have to pay each month to reach that goal.
+Minimum monthly payments will never get you to this milestone.
+Online calculators can help determine the payment on your balance and current interest rate over the course of twelve months.

 Strategies for eliminating credit card debt